TomBebbington/haxin/README.md

-Haxinator
+Haxin
 =========
-Haxinator is a project aiming to compile LLVM bytecode into Haxe code using C++ as a backend.
+Haxin is a project aiming to compile LLVM bytecode into Haxe code using C++ as a backend.
 It is currently platform-agnostic.